smartdevicelink/sdl_evolution/proposals/NNNN-atf_facade_proposal.md

 ## Potential downsides

-For backward compatibility for existing test scripts ATF will contain some amount of deprecated code.
+For backward compatibility with existing test scripts ATF will contain some amount of deprecated code.

 ## Impact on existing code

-Is expected only impact on ATF code.
+It is expected only impact on ATF code.
 Existing scripts will not be affected.

 ## Alternatives considered